DennyYe32/plailist/README.md

 Team Members: Denny Ye, Jackson Hamilton, Katie Dao, Brendon Beltran Tier Level: [Intermediate]

-Project Description: We have created an interactive website that allows you to create a playlist of 25 songs based on the keywords provided in an input box.
+Project Description: We developed an interactive website that allows web users to create a playlist of 25 songs based on keywords that they provide.
+Keywords provided can range from music genres, music artists, emotions, or anything the user imagines.
+The keywords are then sent to the openAI API through a POST request, and a sample playlist, sent back by the openAI API, is then displayed to the user.
+The user is then asked if they would like to sign in to Spotify to create a new playlist based on the response provided by openAI.

 Public Frameworks Utilized: openAI-API, Next.js